KevinGaethofs/KevinGaethofs/README.md

 - 👋 Hi, I’m @KevinGaethofs
-- 👀 I’m interested in Webdevelopment, Real Estate, Music and DeFi
+- 👀 I’m interested in Webdevelopment, Real Estate, Chess, Music and DeFi
 - 🌱 I’m currently learning Nuxt.js
 - 💞️ I’m looking to collaborate on small open source projects
 - 📫 How to reach me hi@kevingaethofs.be